-- Landshypotek completed a double materiality assessment during 2024 as part of the bank's work to comply with the new CSRD/ESRS requirements. - The double materiality assessment concluded that the bank's material sustainability topics are: - Climate change (E1) - Biodiversity and ecosystems (E4) - Own workforce (S1) - Governance (G1) - Policies, actions and targets within each material sustainability topic will be the foundation of Landshypotek's sustainability agenda. - Landshypotek will report in accordance with the CSRD/ESRS requirements from the financial year 2025 onwards.
+- Landshypotek completed a double materiality assessment during 2024. - The double materiality assessment concluded that the bank's material sustainability topics are: - Climate change - · Biodiversity and ecosystems - Own workforce - Governance - Policies, actions and targets within each material sustainability topic will be the foundation of Landshypotek's sustainability agenda. - Although the bank is no longer covered by the formal reporting requirements under the CSRD/ESRS for the financial year 2025, Landshypotek will continue to publish an annual sustainability report in a manner that is inspired by the CSRD/ESRS.